snogcel/qlib_trading_v2/src/research_notes.md

 # Run training_pipeline_optuna:
 1. TODO - refresh my memory on how this is transferred over to training_pipeline, and into backtester.

+2. Align SEED parameter to align between optuna and training_pipeline